our facebook page for additional articles and updates.

 Key ID Features

 This fungus only grows on trees, either living or dead.
 Different species grow on different types of trees including hardwoods and softwoods, as well as different heights in the tree.
 This fungus is a type of polypore which means that it has pores(small holes) on the underside, instead of gills.
 The part that most people would call a mushroom is referred to as a bracket when it is a polypore growing from a tree and has no stalk.
 The top of the bracket is orange/yellow and grows in a shelf-like pattern, hence one common name, sulfur shelf Mushroom.
 There is typically a lighter colored margin at the edge of the bracket about 1/2″ thick(see photo).
 The underside is lighter than the top and can range from white to yellow.
 The pores of this species are very small and dense so you will have to look closely to see them.
 Once you have found the fungus, chances are it will be in the same spot for a few years before it dies.
+You can also install chicken of the woods spawn plugs in a hardwood log or stump and grow your own.

 There are some minor cautions with chicken of the woods.
 There have been rare reports of minor reactions in sensitive people including, swollen lips, nausea, vomiting, dizziness, and disorientation.
 These reactions may be due to a number of causes including, allergies to the fungus, individual reactions to the fungus’s proteins, toxins absorbed by woods such as eucalyptus or cedar, and eating old decaying brackets.